martinResearch/PySparseLP/readme.md

 ![latex: \large $min_s c^ts + \sum_{(i,j)\in E} d_{ij} ~s.t. ~0 \leq s\leq 1, ~d_{ij}\geq s_j-s_j, ~d_{ij}\geq s_i-s_i $](https://rawgithub.com/martinResearch/PySparseLP/master/images/segmentation_lp.svg)

-This problem can be more efficiently solved using graph-cuts but it is still interesting to compare the different generic LP solvers on this problem.
+This problem can be more efficiently solved using graph-cuts than with a generic linear program solver but it is still interesting to compare the different generic LP solvers on this problem.

 	from pysparselp.example1 import run
 	run()

-segmentation with the same random data term with the optimisations limited to 15 seconds for each method
+Here are the resulting segmentations obtain with the various LP solvers, with the same random data term with the optimisations limited to 15 seconds for each solver.
 ![curves](https://rawgithub.com/martinResearch/PySparseLP/master/images/potts_results.png)
 convergence curves
 ![curves](./images/potts_curves.png)

-Instead of using a simple Potts model we could try to solve the LP from [5]
+Note that instead of using a simple Potts model we could try to solve the LP from [5]

 ## Sparse inverse convariance matrix

-The Sparse Inverse Covariance Estimation aims to find a sparse matrix B that approximate the inverse of Covariance matrix A.
+The Sparse Inverse Covariance Estimation problem aims to find a sparse matrix B that approximate the inverse of Covariance matrix A.

 ![latex:\large $B^*=argmin_B \|B\|_1~ s.t.~ \|A B-I_d\|_\infty\leq \lambda$](https://rawgithub.com/martinResearch/PySparseLP/master/images/sparse_inv_covariance.svg)

-let denote f the fonction that take a matrix as an input an yield the vector of coefficient of the matrix in row-major order. let b=f(B) we have f(AB)=Mb with M=kron(A,I_d) the problem rewrites
+Let denote *f* the fonction that take a matrix as an input an yield the vector of coefficient of the matrix in row-major order.
+Let *b=f(B)* we have *f(AB)=Mb* with *M=kron(A,I_d)*
+The problem rewrites

 ![latex: \large $ min_{b,c} \sum_i c_i ~s.t.~ -b\leq c,~b\leq c,~-\lambda\leq M b-f(I_d)\leq \lambda$](https://rawgithub.com/martinResearch/PySparseLP/master/images/lp_sparse_inv_covariance.svg)

-we take inspiration from this scikit-learn example [here](http://scikit-learn.org/stable/auto_examples/covariance/plot_sparse_cov.html) to generate samples of a gaussian with a sparse inverse covariance (precision) matrix.
+We take inspiration from this scikit-learn example [here](http://scikit-learn.org/stable/auto_examples/covariance/plot_sparse_cov.html) to generate samples of a gaussian with a sparse inverse covariance (precision) matrix.
 From the sample we compute the empirical covariance A and the we estimate a sparse inverse covariance (precision) matrix B from that empirical covariance using the LP formulation above.

 	from pysparselp.example2 import run
 	run()